Do you know how you would respond to a cyber security incident? If not, it may be time to consider a Security Incident Response Plan.

 Creating a Security Incident Response Plan

-Creating a security incident response plan gives your business protection in the event that any security incidents occur.
+Creating a security incident response plan gives your business protection in the event that any security breaches occur.
 By creating one now, you can be sure that you’re prepared for any incidents and can swiftly address them when they arise.
-Being prepared ahead of time is key.

 There are several steps that you can take to create your plan to make sure you have all of your bases covered.